studentkittens/moosecat/README.rst

     The current goal is to develop a *mpc* client as first milestone, which is very well tested by automated unittests.

+    We even have a FakeMPD Server that is used to provide a clean counterpart for the client.
+It can also be used to startup moosecat without a proper server anywhere.

 * **Python**

     The fact that it's mostly written in Python is a feature itself. ☻